Power of attorney

 Each of us hopes to remain healthy and independent for as long as possible.
 But there can come a time when we are no longer physically or mentally able to make decisions for ourselves.
 For this reason it is worth planning well in advance so someone you know and trust can manage your affairs for you if the need arises.

-You will need to grant someone you trust, or a number of people, the legal power to act on your behalf when and if you are not capable of making good decisions.
-This legal power is known as Lasting Power of Attorney (LPA).
+You will need to grant someone you trust, or a number of people, the legal power to act on your behalf when and if you are not capable of making decisions.
+In England and Wales this legal power is known as Lasting Power of Attorney (LPA).
+In Scotland the equivalents are known as a Continuing Power of Attorney (CPA) or Welfare Power of Attorney (WPA).
+In Northern Ireland the use of an Enduring Power of Attorney is available for financial decisions only.

-If an LPA is not in place and you suddenly become mentally incapacitated, you will be registered with the Court of Protection.
-A receiver will be appointed by the Court with sole power to make welfare and financial decisions on your behalf, including release of funds from bank accounts, sale of property and your medical treatment.
-It is possible for family members to apply to the Court of Protection to become the receiver but this can take time and money and their powers may still be more limited than under an LPA.
+If a LPA is not in place and you suddenly become mentally incapacitated, you will be registered with the Court of Protection.
+A deputy will be appointed by the Court with sole power to make welfare and financial decisions on your behalf, including release of funds from bank accounts, sale of property and your medical treatment.
+It is possible for family members to apply to the Court of Protection to become the deputy but this can take time and money and their powers may still be more limited than under a LPA.

 There are precise requirements to consider in order to set up a valid LPA arrangement.
 Attorneys must be:

-- Cannot be bankrupt if appointed to a Property & Affairs LPA
+- Cannot be bankrupt or subject to a Debt Relief Order if appointed to a Financial Decisions LPA

-If you would like more than one Power of Attorney you have three options:
+If you would like more than one Attorney you have three options:

 - Appoint attorneys to act together so all of them would be required to sign any document

-- Appoint them to ‘act together and independently’ so that only one would need to provide a signature
+- Appoint them to act together or separately so that only one would need to provide a signature

 - Request that attorneys act together on some issues but independently on others